-Guests are welcome to visit as approved by the Director.
+Guest visits must be approved by the Director.
 The Director should be notified in advance.
 Guests should be directed to check in and out in the Health and Welcome Center.
 They will be given a Guest badge to wear during the time they are at Silver Lake.